Get Training For the Croí Night Run!

 - Wear comfortable footwear ideally a running shoe that has some support around the heel and cushioning underneath.

-- Always keep hydrated during your sessions and throughout the day (aim for at least 2/2.5L of water throughout the day).
+- Always keep hydrated during your sessions and throughout the day (aim for at least 2/2.5l of water throughout the day, build up to this over time).

 - Plan for rainy days, if you don’t wish to get wet, plan on training indoors when it’s raining outside (a treadmill can be used or an indoor track) however, if you have never experienced a walk/jog/run in the rain you may be surprised how reviving it is (ps. just wear your raincoat).

-- To prevent injury, it is essential to warm-up and cooldown.
-A warm up of a walk for 15 minutes at a light pace will help warm up the muscles and a 10 minute cool down incorporating some stretches will help you cool down.
+- To prevent injury, it is essential to warm-up and cool-down.
+A warm-up of a walk for 10-15 minutes at a light pace will help warm-up the muscles, open your arteries and prepare you for the exercise session and a 10 minute cool-down, incorporating some stretches will help you cool-down.

 - Include rest days between sessions but if this is not possible just listen to your body as the week’s progress.